georgiaprahamov/g3shaa/README.md

-# Hi , there!
-I'm Geshata! :smile:
+Hello there!
+I'm Geshata! 😊

-- :sweat_smile: Just a programmer who loves learning new things :smile:
+😅 I'm a passionate programmer dedicated to continuous learning.
-- 🔧 Web Developer 🔧
+🔧 Specialized in Web Development.
-- :orange_heart: In love with Javascript :heart:
-- :pinching_hand: 19 Years old :pinching_hand:
- ##
+🧡 Deeply enthusiastic about JavaScript.
+👌 A 19-year-old student at the Technical University of Varna, pursuing studies in Artificial Intelligence. 📚🤖 #AI Feel free to reach out for any tech-related discussions or collaborations! 😄

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=g3shaa&langs_count=8)](https://github.com/anuraghazra/github-readme-stats)
  ##